xdividr/dreamcloud-docs/styleguide.rst

 ---------------------

 Good grammar is like good code: when it's bug free, things work and don't break.
-The following are basic grammar guidelines we follow in order to maintain consistency, which allows the reader to quickly comprehend the information you present.
+The following are basic grammar guidelines that ensure consistency, allowing the reader to quickly comprehend the information you present.

 Spelling, grammar, and punctuation